Invisibleman1002/serialdevices/README.md

 Sadly it does not work, just opens the quick pick but doesnt use the details to select the port.

 UPDATE!
 I'm now able to paste in the selected port but pressing enter is still required to pick it.

+### I came from a background where Javascript is used for form validation, not a full blown app.
+This still seems odd to be using JavaScript when something compiled would be better.
+With that being said, I would LOVE to see the correct way to code this thing.

 ## Extension Settings